synadia-io/orbit.js/nhgc/README.md

   `kv contains ${info.values} taking up ${info.size} bytes and holds a history of ${info.history}`, );

-// we can purge deleted keys (eliminating their history - they will still remain but
+// we can purge deleted keys (eliminating their history,
-// marked as purged, and their data lost) await kv.purge();
+// and marked as purged, with any data lost) await kv.purge();

 const after = await kv.info();